alisaidmoha1/GitFundamentals/Commands/Add.md

 # git add

-When changes have been made inside a git repositoty you want to keep, you'll need to use `git add` command.
+When changes have been made inside a git repository you want to keep, you'll need to use `git add` command.

 Items that have not been "tracked" before will start to be tracked and all other changes will be marked as modified.